PydPiper/pylightxl/doc/source/index.rst

 - Worksheet data size is consistent for each row/col. Any data that is empty will return a ''

-- Writer now working in v1.4
+- Writer now working in v1.41 (please see limitations)

 Limitations